shadowimmage/shadowimmage.github.io/content/post/2020-03-03-Django-API-Apps-On-Windows-IIS/index.md

 > `pip install wfastcgi --upgrade`

+### MySQL Client Python Wheels (precompiled binary for Windows)

+Pip doesn't install `mysqlclient` correctly on Windows, at least not that I've been able to manage.
+The easiest way to get correct MySQL clients for Windows systems is from [Christoph Gohlke, Laboratory for Fluorescence Dynamics, University of California, Irvine.][11]
+Download the appropriate `mysqlclient` package for Windows there and then move that to the server.
+Install with

+> `pip install <path to .whl file>`

 ## Set Up Django Site in IIS

 IIS has specific requirements around how a site is set up, in order for it to work properly.
 Specifically, each site must have at least 1 application and each application must have at least 1 virtual directory.
 [This page][10] from Microsoft Docs has detailed information on the requirements for a site to publish correctly on IIS.